BillGriffin98/Web-Scraping-Project/README.md

-from birthDateRetriever import get_birth_year_from_wikidata, get_century_from_year  # Takes a WikidataID and returns the associated birth-year from noteworthiness import count_hyperlinks_in_wikipedia  # counts the number of hyperlinks within a Wikipedia page from wikidataID import get_wikidata_id_from_wikipedia  # Takes a Wikipedia URL and returns its associated Wikidata ID from isHuman import is_human_entity  # Checks if a Wikipedia page is describing a human or not.
+from birthDateRetriever import get_birth_year_from_wikidata, get_century_from_year  # Takes a WikidataID and returns the associated birth-year from noteworthiness import count_hyperlinks_in_wikipedia  # counts the number of hyperlinks within a Wikipedia page from wikidataID import get_wikidata_id_from_wikipedia  # Takes a Wikipedia URL and returns its associated Wikidata ID from isHuman import is_human_entity  # Checks if a Wikipedia page is describing a human.
 ```
 This imports necessary libraries and custom functions for scraping Wikipedia data.